 Fraud, Corporate Crime and Investigations

-Adam is a specialist fraud practitioner recognised in Legal 500 2018 as a leading junior who is “tactically astute and shows excellent judgement on his feet.”
+Adam is recognised in Legal 500 2019 as a leading fraud practitioner who has “a great knowledge of the SFO” and is “flexible, approachable and hardworking”.
 His recent instructions include:

 - The first case brought by the SFO under the Bribery Act 2010.
 The case concerned a ‘Ponzi’ fraud involving the sale by the Sustainable Growth Group of biofuel investments in jatropha tree plantations in Cambodia (SFO v Whale, West & Stone EWCA Crim 742).
 Adam also acted in the subsequent confiscation proceedings.